 Men and women in uniform leaving the service shouldn’t receive less than honorable discharges because of traumatic brain injury (TBI) or post-traumatic stress (PTS).
 Susan included language in the National Defense Authorization Act to require face-to-face examinations before separating a service member under less than honorable conditions.

-When an individual signs up for military duty, it’s really the whole family who serves.
 Susan knows children are especially vulnerable to the anxiety of having a parent on long deployments.
-She regularly meets with Navy Ombudsmen and Marine Corps Family Readiness Officers to stay informed about military family issues, and how a family copes with deployment is one of her top concerns.
-The Department of Defense has put $7.6 million toward studying children whose parents serve on active duty to better understand the challenges faced by military children.
+One of her top concerns is how a family copes with deployment, and she regularly meets with Navy Ombudsmen and Marine Corps Family Readiness Officers to stay informed about military family issues.
+To this end, the Department of Defense has put $7.6 million toward studying children whose parents serve on active duty to better understand the challenges faced by military children.

 Homeownership for Veterans

-Susan passed legislation to open the Cal Vet home loan program up to veterans who fought in Iraq and Afghanistan and remains committed to improving the program.
-Susan introduced the bipartisan Veterans Home Loan Refinance Opportunity Act (H.R.
+Susan passed legislation to open the Cal Vet home loan program to veterans who fought in Iraq and Afghanistan and remains committed to improving the program.
+She also introduced the bipartisan Veterans Home Loan Refinance Opportunity Act (H.R.
 834) to permit veterans in Alaska, Oregon, California, Wisconsin, and Texas to take advantage of low-interest home loan refinancing options available from the state.

 Helping Homeless Veterans